 The catalog of music composed by Florent Schmitt contains numerous chamber works.
 Among them are three large-scale compositions for string ensemble: the Trio, Op.
 105, the Quartet, Op.
 112, and the Piano Quintet, Op.
 51.

 The Piano Quintet was the first of these three pieces to be created; Schmitt worked on the score for six years between 1902 and 1908, whereas the other two works would come along in the 1940s.

 It is also the longest of these three chamber pieces, lasting nearly an hour’s length of time.
 The outer two movements last over 20 minutes each, while the slow middle movement clocks in at around 14 minutes.

 Schmitt dedicated this monumental chamber work to his teacher and mentor, Gabriel Fauré.
 Its premiere performance was held on March 26, 1909, performed by the Fermin Touche Quartet with Maurice Dumesnil at the piano.

-Here’s how Waight characterizes Schmitt’s music in the Quintet:
+Here is how Waight characterizes Schmitt’s music in the Quintet:

 “Almost orchestral in score, the work strains at the boundaries of its form, encompassing an extraordinary range of textures and emotions, and containing a wealth of melody.”

-Similarly, the musicologist Michel Fleury considers the Quintet to be the “absolute apex” in the progression of piano quintets written by French composers from the time of César Franck and proceeding on to Vincent d’Indy, Camille Saint-Saens, Louis Vierne.
+Similarly, the musicologist Michel Fleury considers the Piano Quintet to be the “absolute apex” in the progression of piano quintets written by French composers from the time of César Franck and proceeding on to Vincent d’Indy, Camille Saint-Saens, Louis Vierne.
 Charles Koechlin, Gabriel Pierné and others.

 Fleury has written of the Piano Quintet: